 What are the Health Risks of Living in a Dirty House?

-Living in a dirty house is detrimental to your health.
+Living in a dirty house can be detrimental to your health.
 Here are four health risks associated with a moldy shower or a dirty bathroom.

 Skin Infections